fedeghe/synchazard/README.md

     - client handler: `/server/js/handlers/jsonObserver.js`
     - server Action: `/dataServer/actions/jsonObserver.js`

-- **hundredRandom**
-the Action on the dataServer simply broadcasts regularly a random number &isin; [0,100]; the clients handlers simply renders a live line chart adding one point each time it receive the value through the socket.
-    - client handler: `/server/js/handlers/randomPercentage.js`
-    - server Action: `/dataServer/actions/randomPercentage.js`

-- **incremental**
-this is the simplest one, the Action broadcasts evey second an incremental counter; the client hnadler simply render it somewhere.
-    - client handler: `/server/js/handlers/incremental.js`
-    - server Action: `/dataServer/actions/incremental.js`

 - **script**
 the dataServer Action for this is pretty similar to the _datajson_ sample, there's a simple watcher on a file (`/dataServer/js/lib/sync_script.js`); what is different is the client handler function, it just inject the script.
 So it is possible for example inject a script that can do quite a lot, on all clients.
 If You uncomment the right lines and simply save the file then the injected script will inject a rude ingorant assertion tester that will _run on all clients_ a couple of tests, checking that exactly two anchors are in the dom and that the number rendered by the _incremental_ can be correctly coerced to an Integer.
 The title will show the outcome, in case of errors also the browser console will show the assertion messages.
     - client handler: `/server/js/handlers/script.js`